rifqol/studpen/README.md

-# Tugas 1
-Tugas Foundation for Data Science
+# Tugas 1 - Foundation for Data Science

 A. Tugas SQL Foundation